 Electricity

 Repair category: 2

-Notes No obvious significant visual defects noted, however, it is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+Notes Whilst the consumer unit is fairly modern, the electrical system retains dated features such as single sockets.
+No obvious significant visual defects noted, however, it is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
 The installation in this property appears relatively modern but there is no evidence of a recent test.
 As the property is over 10 years old, it would be prudent to have the electrical system tested.
 Thereafter it is recommended good practice that all electrical installations should be checked periodically, approximately every five years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.

 Gas

-Repair category: 1
+Repair category:

 Notes No obvious significant defects noted to the gas installation.
 All gas appliances should be tested and thereafter maintained by a Gas Safe registered contractor on an annual basis.
 This should be regarded as a routine maintenance and safety check.